SteffenL/webview/README.md

 If you are a developer of this project then please go to the [development section](#development).

 Instructions here are written for GCC when compiling C/C++ code using Unix-style command lines, and assumes that you run multiple commands in the same shell.
+Use the Command shell on Windows with these instructions rather than PowerShell.
 See the [MinGW-w64 requirements](#mingw-w64-requirements) when building on Windows.

 You will have a working app but you are encouraged to explore the [available examples][examples] and try the ones that go beyond the mere basics.